 Most degree candidates complete a 3-4 credit internship as part of the program core.
 Taking place in an approved professional environment, the experience allows students to apply their technical training to actual writing practice, gaining a practical understanding of industry standards.
 Most internships last 15 weeks and require a minimum of 135 hours of field placement work.
 Students with relevant professional experience may petition to substitute an upper-level elective course for the internship.
 Those with significant professional writing experience may also be able to forgo some courses through the completion of credit by examination.

 A small, public college based in Richmond, Indiana University East enrolls around 3,200 students.
-The school's online bachelor of arts in English, technical and professional writing functions as a completion program, requiring candidates to complete 60 credits (equivalent to an associate's degree) at another institution before transferring into the technical writing program.
+Within the school's online bachelor of arts in English, technical and professional writing program, candidates may transfer up to 60 credits (equivalent to an associate's degree) earned at another institution.
 IU East offers several start dates throughout the year, making it convenient for students to begin the program when it fits their schedule.
 Candidates complete the online writing degree in about two years of full-time study.

 Students transferring into the program must hold a GPA of at least 2.0.
-Candidates must complete at least 30 credits at the 200 level, and at least 15 credits of technical and professional courses to earn their bachelor's degree from IU East.
-Depending on lower division coursework, some students may be able to skip certain required major courses, completing the degree faster.
+Candidates must complete at least 30 credits at the 200 level or above, and at least 15 credits of technical and professional courses to earn their bachelor's degree from IU East.
+Depending on lower division coursework, some students may be able to substitute certain required major courses, completing the degree faster.

 The degree curriculum requires 60 credits spread across 20 courses.
 Students complete a wide selection of courses that explore topics in literature, composition, and professional writing practices.
 IU East offers flexibility in course selection, with several options available to fulfill most credit requirements.
 The degree does include required courses in introduction to advanced study of literature, professional writing skills, technical editing, and advanced technical writing.
 Students also complete a variety of literature courses, such as studies in American culture and American ethnic and minority literatures.